brushed/mooextend/README.md

 Some extensions for native data-types in mootools:

+- Accesskey : style DOM elements with 'accesskey' property

 - Array.Extend
 	- slick() : convert an array of css-selectors into set of DOM elements.
 	    (mini template engine) Based on the mootools Slick engine. (see https://github.com/Mr5o1/rendAr)
+    - scale(scale) : scale all values of a (number) array (default scale 0..1)
 	- min() : return minimum value of an array of numbers
 	- max() : return maximum value of an array of numbers